voxel-wiki/voxel-wiki.github.io/content/wiki/vertex-pulling/index.md

 chapter_next = {text = "Face Pulling", link = "/wiki/face-pulling"}
 +++

+{% info_notice() %}
-#### Note - this article will use OpenGL nomenclature, but the same vertex pulling techniques can be applied in various ways in Vulkan, DirectX, and other APIs as well.
+**Note:** While this article uses OpenGL nomenclature, the same vertex pulling techniques can be applied in various ways in Vulkan, DirectX, and other APIs as well.
+{% end %}

 Traditionally, when uploading and fetching data to draw in a vertex shader in OpenGL, you use a Vertex Buffer Object (VBO) linked to a Vertex Attribute Object (VAO).
 Optionally, an Index Buffer Object (EBO/IBO) could be attached to reuse identical vertices that overlap.
 For instance, on the face of a cube rendered with triangles, there are 2 triangles with 6 vertices.
 2 of the vertices overlap across triangles.
 Hence, an index buffer can render the face with 4 indices, reusing 2 out of the 6 identical vertices.